Proven Clarksville Truck Accidents Attorneys Ready To Assist You

 The discovery rule applies when the victim is unaware of their injury until after the one-year statute of limitations has run.
 It applies in cases where the victim, through no fault of their own, does not realize the extent of their injuries.
 For example, certain neck and spine injuries may not manifest until months or even years after the initial injury.
 In such events, the victim has either one year from the date they discover the injury, or one year from the date on which they reasonably could have discovered the injury.

 Our Springfield Trucking Accident Attorneys WIll Fight for You

 If you are a victim of a trucking accident it is important that you speak with a knowledgeable trial attorney experienced in handling trucking accident cases.
 The trial attorneys of Batson Nolan have decades of combined experience in handling truck accidents for clients like you.
 A Clarksville truck accidents attorney from our firm is tough, diligent, and thorough.
 We will answer all of your questions and immediately start the process of recovering the damages that you deserve to be paid.
 In doing so, we will guide you through each step of the process as we understand your situation, your concerns, and your needs.
 We welcome the opportunity to speak with you to answer your questions and to begin the process of recovering your damages.
 All consultations are free of charge, and we are available now to speak with you either over the telephone, at our Clarksville or Springfield offices, or at another location if you desire.
 Or you can contact us online to schedule your consultation.

 If You have been injured in a trucking accident the lawyer of Batson Nolan want to help you and your loved ones.

 Call our proven Clarksville Truck Accident Lawyers (931)-647-1501

 Frequently Asked Questions (FAQs)

-Truck accidents can be caused from a number of reasons.
+Truck accidents can be caused by a number of circumstances.
 Some of the most common causes of truck accidents include: